burakbayramli/kod/travdata/README.md

 ```

 The user has to upload a file like the one above on a server
-accessible from outside.
+accessible from outside, Github works fine.

 The `center` is where the map will be centered, points are interesting
 points for your journey.
 Restaurants and campgrounds are
 self-explanatory, the seperate categories will be marked with
-different colors
+different colors.

-The file can make references to outside GPX maps for paths, these
+The main file can make references to outside GPX maps for travel
+paths, if a bare file name is specified like above, it will be assumed
-files should reside in the same directory as the main file.
-The GPX
+the file resides in the same directory as the main file.
+If not the code
+attempts to connect to the URL as-is.

-format is a standard format, many travel sites such as Wikiloc offers
+The GPX format used is pretty standard, many travel sites such as
-downloading their free paths shared by other users in this format.
+Wikiloc offers GPX files in this format.